qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 6_ Control Flow.md

 f(a, g(b), h(c))

+we do not know the order in which the arguments will be evaluated. ■ There are two main reasons why the order can be important:

 * Side effects: If f(b) may modify d, then the value of a - f(b) - c * d will EXAMPLE 6.29